cloudfoundry/stratos/docs/development.md

 ### Run the frontend via gulp

 #### Requirements
-The console backend must be up and contactable by the developers machine.
+The Console backend must be up and contactable by the developers machine.
 This can be achieved via any of the methods described in the [deploy](../deploy/README.md) instructions.

 #### Configuration
-The console frontend must know the address of the backend.
+The Console frontend must know the address of the backend.
 This can be set by creating the file ./build/dev_config.js with contents such as
 ```